monoteba/unity-visual-scripting/basics/03-opening-a-door/03-opening-a-door.md

 ---
 title: 03.
-Opening A Door
+Opening a Door
 parent: Basics
 ---

-# 03. Opening A Door
+# 03. Opening a Door

 Using **Unity 2021.3.27f1** and **Visual Scripting 1.8.0**.
 The project is using the **2D Core** template.